jamesmorrisuk/ukveganrecipes/_posts/2020-04-05-quorn-chicken--potato-vegetable-plait-pastry.md

     >

-    > You can freeze the plait pastry afterwards for 30 minutes and then place it into a bath of boiling water with 2 tablespoons of baking soda, this helps browning it's what I do with my bread.
-BUT it's easy to mess up and cause your entire pie to fall apart and disintegrate.
-So I wouldn't advise you do this for your first shot.
-I've made a plait before and not done this and it came out just as great.
+    > You can freeze the plait pastry after you've formed it&nbsp; for 30 minutes or so and then place it into a bath of boiling water with 2 tablespoons of baking soda, this helps browning, it's what I do with my bread. **BUT it's easy to mess up and cause your entire pastry to fall apart and disintegrate**. **So I wouldn't advise you do this for your first shot at making this.** I've made a plait before and not done this and it came out just as tasty.

-    ***If you skipped the optional step, and want sesame seeds or onion seeds or poppy seeds to stick to the top of your pastry you'll need the pastry to be slightly MOIST to have your seeds adhere to the pastry, so at this point you can brush the plait with melted vegan butter.***
+    ***If you skipped the optional above step, and want sesame seeds or onion seeds or poppy seeds to stick to the top of your pastry you'll need the pastry to be slightly MOIST to have your seeds adhere to the pastry, so at this point you can brush the plait with melted vegan butter.***

     ***If you don't want any seeds ontop of your pastry then you can skip